noahadams/cascadiajs-2014-presentation/Cascadia JS 2014 Day 2.md

 ## Accessability
 - Marcy Sutton from Substantial
 - Are your views accessible?
 It depends on the framework, the screen reader, the browser, your (shitty?) code?
-- Perceivable, Operable Understandable, Robust - WCAG 2.0 Principles
+- Perceivable, Operable, Understandable, Robust - WCAG 2.0 Principles
 - Interactivity is a challenge, add focussed states to things
 - Notify of updates
 - Hamburger button example is not understandable or operable, only has a css class, basically placeholder markup